 - The sum of money they can leave will also be reduced – after the loan and interest are repaid, any money left over can go to the estate, as per your parents’ will

-An independent expert adviser will discuss this with your parents.
+An expert adviser will discuss this with your parents.
 Most advisers will also be happy to speak to their family about the implications of equity release – or you can ask your parents to attend the meetings with them to provide support.

 Your parents can still guarantee an inheritance

 It’s a common myth that you can’t leave an inheritance if you have any equity release plan.
 But the truth is that your parents can guarantee an inheritance if they wish – by choosing to ringfence some of the value of their home.

 In order to do this, they’ll need to choose an equity release plan with an inheritance protection guarantee.
 This enables them to protect a percentage of their home’s future value, which can be left as an inheritance after they pass away and the property is sold.